OfirGavish/Group-Tree-Membership-Visualizer/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Here's how to get started:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)